micmejia/bible-dump/AMPC/1 Corinthians/1 Cor 8.md

-But if one loves God truly [[^a]with affectionate reverence, prompt obedience, and grateful recognition of His blessing], he is known by God [[^b]recognized as worthy of His intimacy and love, and he is owned by Him].
+But if one loves God truly [with affectionate reverence, prompt obedience, and grateful recognition of His blessing], he is known by God [recognized as worthy of His intimacy and love, and he is owned by Him].